 * JPMorgan leads banks lower after trading revenue warning

-NEW YORK, May 5 U.S. stocks were little changed
+NEW YORK, May 5 U.S. stocks ended slightly

 stronghold of Slaviansk, a day after a Ukrainian police station